TIFF 2024: A TFS Alumnus’ Journey

 The Life of Chuck

 A Stephen King novella adapted to the screen by the legendary Mike Flanagan.
 Are you intrigued yet?
 What if I told you it starred Mark Hamill, Tom Hiddleston, Karen Gillian, Mathew Lillard and the voice of Nick Offerman?
 If the star power behind this film isn’t enough, then you should know this is no ordinary Stephen King adaptation.
-It is a look at what makes each of us so unique and explores the multitudes we have within us (you’ll understand what that means when you see the movie).
+It is a look at what makes each of us so unique and explores the multitudes we have within us.
 The Life of Chuck, while plenty philosophical, still walks the line of a thrilling sci-fi that ends in a warm embrace.
 I left the theatre after watching this movie and have not been able to stop thinking about it since.

 Wild Robot